-- 1. "Age" means the person is over the age of 25 years. - 2.
-"Disability" means any condition or characteristic that renders a person a disabled person.
-A disabled person is any person who: - a. has a physical, sensory, or mental impairment which materially limits one or more major life activities; - b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 3.
-"Familial status" means the condition of one or more minors being domiciled with: - a. their parent or parents or the minor's legal guardian; or - b. the designee of the parent or parents or guardian with the written permission of the parent or parents or guardian.
-The protections afforded against harassment on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority. - 4.
-"Marital status" means whether a person is single, married, remarried, divorced, separated, or a surviving spouse and, in employment cases, includes protection against harassment on the basis of the identity, situation, actions, or beliefs of a spouse or former spouse. - 5.
-"National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 6.
-"Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth. - 7.
-"Sexual orientation" means having or being perceived as having an emotional, physical, or sexual attachment to another person without regard to the sex of that person or having or being perceived as having an orientation for such attachment, or having or being perceived as having a self-image or identity not traditionally associated with one's
+- 1. "Disability" means any condition or characteristic that renders a person a disabled person.
+A disabled person is any person who: - a. has a physical, sensory, or mental impairment which materially limits one or more major life activities; - b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 2.
+"Familial status" means the condition of one or more minors being domiciled with: - a. their parent or parents or the minor's legal guardian; or

-- biological maleness or femaleness.
-"Sexual orientation" does not include a physical or sexual attachment to children by an adult. - 8.
-"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements.
+- b. the designee of the parent or parents or guardian with the written permission of the parent or parents or guardian.
+The protections afforded against harassment on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority. - 3.
+"Marital status" means whether a person is single, married, remarried, divorced, separated, or a surviving spouse and, in employment cases, includes protection against harassment on the basis of the identity, situation, actions, or beliefs of a spouse or former spouse. - 4.
+"National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 5.
+"Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth. - 6.
+"Sexual orientation" means having or being perceived as having an emotional, physical, or sexual attachment to another person without regard to the sex of that person or having or being perceived as having an orientation for such attachment, or having or being perceived as having a self-image or identity not traditionally associated with one's biological maleness or femaleness.
+"Sexual orientation" does not include a physical or sexual attachment to children by an adult. - 7.
+"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements. - E. "Remedial response" means a measure to stop and correct acts of harassment or violence, prevent acts of harassment or violence from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of acts of harassment or violence.

-E. Sexual Harassment; Definition
+F. Sexual Harassment; Definition